frederikheld/treecam/CONTRIBUTE.md

 ## Run tests

+Before you run the tests, switch imports of `TakePicture` in `timercam.py` and `twittercam.py` with an imports of `MockTakePicture`.
+The files are already prepared, you only need to uncomment and comment the related lines.

 Make sure the virtualenv is activated (see above).

 Run tests with `python -m pytest`.
 It is important to not run `pytest` directly as this will result in `ModuleNotFoundError`'s.

 ## About Design